2021 Homeland Union – Lithuanian Christian Democrats leadership election

 The 2021 Homeland Union – Lithuanian Christian Democrats leadership election was planned to take place on 27–28 March 2021 to elect the leader of the Homeland Union - Lithuanian Christian Democrats.

 For the first time, not only the members of the party would be able to vote.
-Those over the age of 16 and are the citizens of the Republic of Lithuania, do not belong to other parties or election committees, and support the values of Homeland Union - Lithuanian Christian Democrats also would be able to register for the election.
+Those over the age of 16 and are citizens of the Republic of Lithuania, do not belong to other parties or election committees, and support the values of Homeland Union - Lithuanian Christian Democrats also would be able to register for the election.

 On 26 February 2021, it was announced that the only candidate to participate in the leadership election will be the current party leader Gabrielius Landsbergis, others have refused in his favor and signed a general refusal to run in this election.

 The party's council decided not to hold an election and to approve the candidate at a council meeting.
 On 28 February 2021, Gabrielius Landsbergis was approved as the leader for another four-year term.